 People also use activated charcoal for cosmetic purposes, such as to deep clean and whiten their teeth and for skin care.
 Products with activated charcoal draw out toxins and bacteria to the surface of the skin.
 Charcoal may help with minor skin infections as well.

 Activated charcoal possesses many health merits for the body, but like any substance, you should use it safely.
 Pay attention to the label, and follow instructions regarding dosage.
 Too much causes diarrhea, similar to getting the espresso runs, but darker and more powdery.
 Avoid activated charcoal if you have kidney or liver conditions or if pregnant.

 Don’t rely on activated charcoal solely for poison control.
 Contact your poison control center or doctor.

 If you take other medications, consult your doctor, since the absorbency of activated charcoal can siphon out other medications’ active ingredients and render them ineffective.
+In particular, be aware of the impact on drugs such as digoxin, acetaminophen, theophylline and some antidepressants.
 If your doctor gives you the OK to take activated charcoal, take it at a different time from your other meds.

 Keep your digestive system happy and healthy by including activated charcoal in your detox regimen occasionally.
 Everybody gets a little buildup in the gut from time to time — just remember not to use the kind of charcoal from the grill.
 That could go very wrong.